LC

 Assessment rationale/justification

-This species is considered to be widespread and common throughout coastal areas of the UAE, as it is characteristic of sand and salt-marsh habitats.
+This species is generally considered to be common within the UAE and occurs along the majority of the Arabian Gulf Coast.
+It is also tolerant of high saline habitats.
 As a result, it is assessed as Least Concern.

 Year assessed